structure pakistan armed forces

 The structure of Pakistan’s Army is divided into two categories: operational and administrative.
 The operational branch has 11 corps with different Areas of Responsibility (AOR).
 Administratively, the Army has different regiments.

-Operational Structure
+Operational Network

-Corps (Commanded by a Lieutenant General)
+Corps (Commanded by a lieutenant general)

-Division (Commanded by a Major General)
+Division (Commanded by a major general)

-Brigade (Commanded by a Brigadier)
+Brigade (Commanded by a brigadier)

-Battalion (Commanded by a Lieutenant Colonel)
+Battalion (Commanded by a lieutenant colonel)

-Company (Commanded by a Major or Captain)
+Company (Commanded by a major or captain)

-Platoon (Commanded by a lieutenant or a junior commissioned officer (subedar or naib-subedar)
+Platoon (Commanded by a lieutenant or a junior commissioned officer – subedar or naib-subedar)

-Section (Commanded by a Havaldar)
+Section (Commanded by a havaldar)

-Corps
+• Corps

-Division
+• Division

-Every division, with the exception of those that operate in hilly terrain, has a minimum of one armoured unit; some divisions may even have more, depending on their role.
+Pakistan has a total of 25 divisions.
+Every division has a major general in charge and typically has three brigades.
+For autonomous operations, each brigade is equipped with infantry, artillery, engineers, communications, and logistics (supply and servicing) support.
+Every division, except for those that operate in hilly terrain, has a minimum of one armored unit; some divisions may even have more, depending on their role.
 The infantry division is the largest of all ground force combat formations.
 Usually, a division of this kind would contain three infantry brigades.
-The Pakistani Army has 19 infantry divisions, 2 mechanised divisions, 2 armoured divisions, and 2 artillery divisions.
+The Pakistani Army has 19 infantry divisions, 2 mechanized divisions, 2 armored divisions, and 2 artillery divisions.

-Brigade
+• Brigade

-Battalion
+• Battalion

-Company
+• Company

 About 120–150 troops make up a company, which is led by a Major or Captain.

-Platoon
+• Platoon

-A Lieutenant or a junior commissioned officer with the rank of subedar or naib-subedar, depending on the availability of commissioned officers, leads a platoon, which is in between a company and a section.
+A Lieutenant or a junior commissioned officer with the rank of subedar or naib-subedar, depending on the availability of commissioned officers, leads a platoon, which is between a company and a section.
 It has between 30 and 36 troops overall.

-Section
+• Section

 The smallest military unit has a size of between 9 and 13 people.
 It is under the command of a junior commissioned officer.